Shurtleff v. City of Boston

 Shurtleff v.
-City of Boston, 596 U.S. ___ (2022), was a United States Supreme Court case related to the First Amendment to the United States Constitution.
+City of Boston, 596 U.S. 243 (2022), was a United States Supreme Court case related to the First Amendment to the United States Constitution.
 The case concerned the City of Boston's program that allowed groups to have their flags flown outside Boston City Hall.
 In a unanimous 9–0 decision, the Court ruled that the city violated a Christian group's free speech rights when it denied their request to raise a Christian flag over City Hall.

+This decision received praise from religious liberty organizations as well as the Biden Administration and the American Civil Liberties Union (ACLU).

 Background

 Under an application process, Boston, Massachusetts allowed groups to have their flags raised over one of the three flagpoles outside Boston City Hall.
 Flags that the city had approved ranged from those of other nations, to those celebrating the observance of Juneteenth.

 A Christian group, Camp Constitution, and its director Hal Shurtleff applied to have the city fly a Christian flag over City Hall on Constitution Day in 2017.
-The group's mission is "to enhance the understanding of the country’s Judeo-Christian moral heritage".
+The group's mission is "to enhance the understanding of the country's Judeo-Christian moral heritage".
 The city denied their application, the first denial of about 284 applications, on concerns that it would violate the Establishment Clause as government speech by signaling that the city was endorsing a particular religion.
 This was the first request that the city ever received to raise a religious flag during its program.
 Shurtleff then sued the city for violating his free speech rights.

 After the city prevailed in both the district court and the United States Court of Appeals for the First Circuit, Shurtleff appealed to the Supreme Court.
 In the meantime, the city discontinued accepting flag raising applications.